Pulling the Bill Ripken FF Error from 1989 Fleer Wax Boxes

 The first digit is the print year, 9 for 1989, and 8 for 1988.
 The next three numbers represent the day of the year.
 001 is for January 1st, 004 would be January 4th, and so on.
 The last digit is either a location or a shift.

 Digits before 90171, January 17th, 1989, have the Bill Ripken FF error inside.
+I’ve been reading that the error has been verified in cases up to 90191, but I haven’t seen that myself.

-The next two pictures, and the case above, will have the FF error since their codes are under 90171.
+The next two pictures and the case above will have the FF error since their codes are under 90171.

 1989 Fleer Baseball Case – Code 90161